Roshankattel/EnergyMeterDataLogger/README.md

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+This is a Mongoose OS app from scratch.